SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 # Description

 There is a party at SoftUni.
-Many guests are invited and they are **two types**: VIP and regular.
+Many guests are invited and they are **two types of guests**: VIP and regular.

 When guests come to the party check if he/she **exists** in any of **the two reservation lists**.

-The input will come as an **array of strings**.
-You will be given the list with the guests before you receive a command `PARTY`.
+The input will be an **array of strings**.
+You will be given the list with the guests which you have to process until the following command is reached: `PARTY`.

-All **VIP numbers start with digit**.
+All **VIP numbers start with a digit**.

-When you receive the command `PARTY` the guests start coming.
+When you receive the command: `PARTY` the guests start coming.

-Output all guest, who didn't come to the party (VIP must be first).
+Output all guests, who did not come to the party (VIPs must be first).

 # Example 1